 Most of our clients hire us at an hourly rate.
 We help clients find ways to come up with the funds to pay for the essential legal representation we provide – from how to talk to a trusted person about loaning you money, loan applications, and even crowdsourcing tips.
 Some people tell us money is an obstacle, but together we can usually find somebody who cares enough about them and their safety to help.

+During your appointment with Norma, she will give you more information about what legal fees may look like.
+She will then discuss with our founder and partners to offer an official retainer if we can take your case.
 This number does not reflect the entire costs associated with your matter as many variables will affect it once we start working.
 We’ll have candid discussions with you from the beginning.
 Throughout representation, we will request replenishment as needed to keep a positive balance in your retainer.

 Yes!
 Attorney disciplinary rules require confidentiality.
 And those apply to everybody who works for us.